tomerbd1309/ApacheLog/README.md

 * While planning how to make my program support multithreading process I had few options.
-I decided to make the parsing and updating of the relevant data structures a parallel process, while reading the file will be exacuted by a single thread.
+I decided to make the parsing and updating of the relevant data structures a parallel process, while reading the file will be executed by a single thread.
 In order to support concurrent reading of the file it is needed to iterate over the file at list twice, which may cost a lot in case it is a big file.<br /><br />

 * I chose Using a fixed size thread pool.
 At first I thought using a cached thread pool which means that the OS is